 If there is one thing we hear more than anything else from our guests, it would have to be “if only we had known, we’d have planned to spend more time in Oamaru”.
-For many international travellers, Oamaru is unfamiliar, since we don’t have quite the same level of name recognition of places like Queenstown.
-But for the past several years Oamaru has been the fastest-growing destination for international visitors, who clearly have begun to discover all that our town and surrounding have to offer.
+For many international travellers, Oamaru is unfamiliar, but for the past several years Oamaru has been the fastest-growing destination for international visitors, who clearly have begun to discover all that our town and surrounding have to offer.
 For this reason, we recommend that guests plan to spend at least two nights in Oamaru, though if you can spare the time, three would be preferable, and would ensure you have time to see and do more of what makes this part of New Zealand so special.

 When we first came to New Zealand, we confess we did not know much about the country.
 We had heard of the main centres–Auckland, Wellington, and Christchurch–but beyond that our knowledge was pretty limited.
 We have come to realise, however, that the real treasure of New Zealand is not in the cities–though these are among the most livable and beautiful cities in the world–but rather in the countryside and small towns, in places like Oamaru.